Skip to content

 If your agreement is silent on email service, an email-only Section 13 notice may not be properly served — though in practice most tribunals treat clear receipt as sufficient.
 The safer approach for a landlord is post + email; the safer approach for a tenant is to acknowledge receipt of anything formal that lands in either channel, so the dispute is about the content, not delivery.

-Read alongside our pillar guide on what a Section 13 notice contains and rent increase rights in England.
+Read alongside our pillar guide on what a Section 13 notice contains, our explainer on whether it's legal to raise rent without notice, and the broader rent increase rights in England guide.

 FAQ